Tutoring Frequently Asked Questions

 Generally, tutoring requests are filled two weeks prior to final exams each semester.
 Proofreading is available one week prior to exams.
 Check the List of Lasts online, or posted outside the Academic Learning Center.

 The first stop for writing help would be during your instructor's office hours.
 The Academic Learning Center offers a free drop-in proofreading service.
-This service is available Monday thru Thursday, 11:30 to 1:30 and 7 to 9.
-We also offer a free online proofreading service called Paper Quick Check through iLearn.
+This service is available Monday through Thursday, 11:30 to 1:30 and 7 to 9.
+We also offer a free online proofreading service through iLearn.
 In addition, check the Writing Center for additional free paper tutoring sessions.

 9. How can I get get help with my study skills?

-Learning Theory and Application is a useful link providing extensive information on study skills.
+An iLearn website for developing study skills is currently under construction.
 For assistance with reading skills, consider registering for our one credit Critical Reading and Thinking Course.